 States that provide equitable funding to all school districts can help prevent poor students from having lower graduation rates, lower rates of pursuing higher education and smaller future incomes than their wealthy peers.
 The difference is dramatic: College graduates have $154 - $1,115 higher median weekly earnings than people with a high school diploma and no college experience, depending on the degree.

-Missouri has the 21st least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
-To find out where school funding is distributed most equitably, WalletHub scored 516 districts in Missouri based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.
+Missouri has the 19th least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+To find out where school funding is distributed most equitably, WalletHub scored 513 districts in Missouri based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.

 Note: For visual purposes, we included only the top 7 school districts by enrollment from each category.
 Rank 1 on the “Expenditures Ranking” means highest expenditures and Rank 1 on “Income Ranking” means lowest income.

 Most & Least Equitable School Districts in Missouri

 |Rank*||School District||Score||Expenditures for Public Elementary and Secondary Schools per Pupil||Income by School District|

 |3||School Of The Osage||0.32||$10,145||$57,269|